12 Highlights from the Insights Report 2025

 1. Frameworks serve, they don’t lead

 Business agility has grown into a strategic, organisational competency.
 It is no longer about implementing a playbook or framework.

-Successful organisations develop adaptive capabilities that span all of the Framework for Business Agility, rather than forcing methods that fit the framework.
+Successful organisations develop adaptive capabilities that span all areas of the Framework for Business Agility, rather than simply forcing methods that fit the framework.

 Cultural transformation does not happen by accident; it takes intent and must be sustainable.

 The most forward-thinking successful organisations are building leadership as a capability across the entire business, rather than confining it to formal roles.
-People at all levels are directly involved in customer-facing activities, accelerating cultural change from the inside out.

-a dynamic flow of hypotheses testing and embed agility directly into their strategy rather than treating it as a parallel or separate effort.
-It is supported by quarterly reviews, OKRs, and transparent information sharing.
-Business agility delivers the best results when directly tied to strategic initiatives.
+High-performing organisations treat strategy as a dynamic flow of hypotheses testing and embed agility directly into their strategy rather than treating it as a parallel or separate effort.

 The best organisations know that people are not a cost, but they are the core.

-Those that viewed talent development as central to business success created stronger engagement and performance.
 They invest in role development which equates to higher engagement, lower attrition and lasting, sustainable performance.

 measurement-practices .png